-- 2+ cpu cores/processors are highly recommended. - 2Gig or more RAM is highly recommended (or much more, if you use sample-based virtual instruments). - A 3-button mouse with scrollwheel is highly recommended. (see note about Mac touchpads and magic-mouse) - A full-size keyboard with number pad is highly recommended. - 250 MB available hard disk space (for program installation only). - For Mixbus: A monitor with a height of 900 pixels (or more) is highly recommended.
+- 2+ cpu cores/processors are highly recommended. - 2Gig or more RAM is highly recommended (or much more, if you use sample-based virtual instruments). - A 3-button mouse with scrollwheel is highly recommended.
+(Mac touchpads and magic-mouse are OK if you know how to right-click on them) - A full-size keyboard with number pad is highly recommended. - 600 MB available hard disk space (for program installation only). - For Mixbus: A monitor with a height of 900 pixels (or more) is highly recommended. - For Mixbus32C: A monitor with a height of 1200 pixels (or more) is highly recommended.